IAnalyzeGenomes/CallVars/README.md

 CallVars is an automated, reproducible Snakemake workflow which takes paired-end FastQ files directly to a filtered list of high confidence variants for clinical review.
 This workflow largely follows [Broad Institute's Best Practices](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) guidelines for germline short variant discovery (SNPs + Indels) for single sample and also reports a filtered list of somatic variants.

-CallVars currently uses gnomAD allele frequency as a key filter to report variants, having either genomes or exomes allele frequency less than 0.5%, for clinical review.
-Also, [GATK guidelines](https://software.broadinstitute.org/gatk/documentation/article.php?id=6925) were used to apply generic hard-filtering to PASS/FAIL variants.

-CallVars can be helpful to anyone working with targeted rare diseases/cancer gene panels to find and report variants of clinical relevance.
-If you think CallVars can help with your study feel free to DM me on twitter (@IAnalyzeGenomes) with questions.
+CallVars can be helpful to anyone working with targeted cancer/rare disease gene panels to find and report variants of clinical relevance.
+If you think CallVars can help with your study feel free to DM me on twitter (@IAnalyzeGenomes).
 Feedback/comments/bug reports/contributions are welcome for improvement of this workflow.

 # CallVars workflow overview:
 CallVars sequentially performs below steps of Next-Gen Sequencing (NGS) analysis.